-In particular, project A4 investigates the nature and interaction of context and sentential meaning in an authentic language-based task: teacher assessment of answers to reading comprehension questions.
-The project i) extends the meaning comparison underlying the content assessment so that it integrates the breadth of characteristics of the task context, ii) advances the content assessment so that it supports feedback for the real-life educational application developed in the transfer project T1, and iii) generalizes the information structural analysis successfully developed for explicit question-answer contexts to be applicable in a broader range of contexts.
+In particular, project A4 investigated the nature and interaction of context and sentential meaning in an authentic language-based task: teacher assessment of answers to reading comprehension questions.
+The project i) extended the meaning comparison underlying the content assessment so that it integrated the breadth of characteristics of the task context, ii) advanced the content assessment so that it supported feedback for the real-life educational application developed in the transfer project T1, and iii) generalized the information structural analysis successfully developed for explicit question-answer contexts to be applicable in a broader range of contexts.

-- De Kuthy, K. (to appear).
+- De Kuthy, K. (2021).
 Information structure.
 In S. Müller, A. Abeillé, R. D. Borsley & J.-P. Koenig (Eds.), Head-Driven Phrase Structure Grammar: The Handbook (Empirically Oriented Theoretical Morphology and Syntax).
 Berlin: Language Science Press.

 - De Kuthy, K., Kannan, M., Santhi Ponnusamy, H. & Meurers, D. (2020).
 Towards automatically generating Questions under Discussion to link information and discourse structure.
 Proceedings of the 28th International Conference on Computational Linguistics (COLING) (pp. 5786-5798). http://dx.doi.org/10.18653/v1/2020.coling-main.509